samsung-cnct/cluster-controller/README.md

 ## Purpose

-This custom controller manages a custom resource of type `Cluster`.
+This custom controller manages a custom resource of type `KrakenCluster`.

 ## Deploy CRD and create a resource